ABC-iRobotics/dvrk_carla/README.md

     rosrun dvrk_carla dvrk_steering_wheel.py MTML MTMR

-Move the handles to a comfortable position, and press COAG pedal.
-The simulation is ready to usage.
+Move the handles to a comfortable position, and press COAG to fix wheel position.
+After this step the simulator is ready!